from The Calavera

 *

 Larisa’s husband had followed an unusual career path.
 For some time he struggled to decide on a profession.
 As a teenager, he had played the piano quite well and dreamt about studying at the Moscow Conservatory, but had failed the entrance exams.
 Then, having made friends with a young priest—a former mathematician who had gone to a village near Novgorod to revive the parish there—he almost became a monk himself.
-In 1996, he finally returned to his parents in Moscow and ended up in the first intake of students for the newly established Faculty of Byzantine Studies at Moscow University.
-Older than Larisa by eight years (an age difference that, in her opinion, was not really that significant), he seemed to her, because of his mindset, like a doddery old professor—no doubt because he idolized his university teachers and copied them in everything, including their manner of peering over the frames of their old-fashioned glasses, perched at the end of their noses, at the person they were speaking to.
+In 1996, he finally returned to his parents in Moscow and ended up in the first intake of students at the newly established Faculty of Byzantine Studies at Moscow University.
+Older than Larisa by eight years (an age difference that, in her opinion, was not really that significant), he seemed to her, because of his mindset, like a doddery old professor—no doubt because he idolized his university teachers and copied them in everything, including their manner of peering over the frames of their old-fashioned glasses, perched on the end of their noses, at the person they were speaking to.
 Hidden behind the innocent outer appearance of a bookworm was someone very sure of himself and with an enterprising streak.
 Through some acquaintances from the Byzantine Faculty, he found a vacancy for a Greek and Latin teacher in a private school in the UK.
 There was a shortage of specialists in these dead languages among the local pool of teachers, and the school was delighted to arrange a work visa to enable him to fill the vacancy.
 In 2006, he persuaded Larisa to make her home with him in Britain.

 Among the parents of his students, Kirill met the owner of one of the largest London antique salons.
 At the outset, it was just advice he offered his new acquaintance, but then he became a business partner and helped him revive what was at that point the rather dormant trade in Byzantine and, more broadly, religious artefacts; he introduced him to new Russian immigrants, who were often keen collectors, and after a couple of years managed to free himself from his teaching job and open his own antique business in London.
 He started dreaming of purchasing a late-Victorian house where the atmosphere would be set by Alma-Tadema paintings.
-Since visiting the Leighton House Museum in Kensington, he had fantasized about a grand room decorated by ultramarine mosaics across which there were strings and swirls of Arabic script.
+Since visiting the Leighton House Museum in Kensington, he had fantasized about a grand room decorated with ultramarine mosaics across which there were strings and swirls of Arabic script.

 Larisa, however, had objected to that.
 Victorian houses annoyed her with their stone porticos and steep steps, up which (she had already thought everything through) she would have to manoeuvre a pram; hallways as long and narrow as a giraffe’s neck; cold air blowing through old and ill-fitting, single-glazed windows.